The Solstice House

 • Movement, Play, and Body Confidence for All Kids

-We start strong with Active Hour —energizing minds and bodies through games, challenges, and outdoor play.
+We start strong with Active Hour —energizing minds and bodies through games and outdoor play.
 This movement time builds strength, coordination, and teamwork while helping kids feel engaged, supported, and ready to focus for the day ahead.

 • Where curiosity leads the way.